f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 <h3>9: Synchronization level</h3>

 Use this slider to adjust the trigger level of the synchronization pulse on a 0 to 1V scale.
 The value in mV appears on the right of the slider.
-Nominal value: 100 mV.
+Nominal value: 150 mV.

+<h3>10: Line length</h3>

+This is the line length in time units.
+The value depends on the line frequency.
+For example with 625 lines and 12 FPS The line frequency is 625 &times; 12 = 7500 Hz thus the nominal line time is the inverse of this value that is &#8776;133.33 &mu;s

 <h3>10: Black level</h3>

 Use this slider to adjust the black level of the video signal on a 0 to 1V scale.
 This also triggers the end of horizontal synchronization pulse.
 The value in mV appears on the right of the slider.
-Nominal value: 310 mV.
+Nominal value: 300 mV.

-<h3>11: Line length</h3>

-&#9888; Do not change the default setting (no adjustment or 0) in most cases.
-This is to be used only with signals that do not have any horizontal synchronization so is highly experimental.

-This is the line length in time units.
-The value appears on the right of the slider.
-Nominal value depends on the nominal line frequency.
-For example with 405 lines and 20 FPS.
-The line frequency is 405 &#215; 20 = 8100 Hz thus the nominal line time is the inverse of this value that is &#8776;123.45 &mu;s

-The slider step is set to a sample period in order to ensure that the adjustment is done with the best possible precision.
-For example at 1500 kS/s sample rate this will be the inverse of this value that is &#8776;666.67 ns.
-The middle position of the slider sets the nominal value and the slider step appears in the tooltip.

 <h3>12: Horizontal synchronization pulse length</h3>

 This is the length in time units of a horizontal or line synchronization pulse.
-The value appears on the right of the slider.
-Nominal value depends on the nominal line length as described above.
-The nominal pulse length is derived from the 4.7 &mu;s pulse of a 625 lines standard system with a 64 &mu;s line length.
-For example with a 405 lines &#215; 20 FPS transmission that has a line length of &#8776;123.45 &mu;s this is (4.7 / 64) &#215; 123.45 &#8776; 9.07 &mu;s.
-In practice you will adjust it to a slightly smaller value to be able to synchronize.
+The value depends on the nominal line length as described above.
+The pulse length is derived from the 4.7 &mu;s pulse of a 625 lines and 25 FPS standard system with a 64 &mu;s line length.
+For example with a 625 lines &#times; 12 FPS transmission that has a line length of &#8776;133.33 &mu;s this is (4.7 &divide; 64) &times; 133.33 &#8776; 9.79 &mu;s.

-The slider sets a percentage if the nominal pulse length value as described above from 1 to 100%.
-Therefore it is always shorter than nominal.
-The ideal position is usually at 25~30% but you have to try the bet value for your own signal.

-This percentage appears in the tooltip.

 <h2>C: Image</h2>